Belartale/burst-generate-files/README.md

 ```

 #### If you happy with TypeScript
-To start generating files, you need run `generate.config.ts`, the best way to do this install [ts-node](https://www.npmjs.com/package/ts-node) package globaly.
+To start generating files, you need to run `generate.config.ts`, the best way to do this install [ts-node](https://www.npmjs.com/package/ts-node) package globally.

-In terminal you need just type next comand and magic begin...
+In terminal, you need just type next command and magic begin...
 ```sh
 ts-node "./generate.config.ts"
 ```